GST/HST memorandum 4.3

 The delivery of doughnuts and coffee is considered to be catering and is taxable.
 The coffee is prepared specifically for the customer after the order is placed.
 The restaurant also arranges the doughnuts on the disposable platter and the food can be consumed immediately upon delivery to the customer.
 The charge for the doughnuts is not the same amount that would be charged to a customer buying two dozen doughnuts in the restaurant.
 This differential pricing implies there is an additional cost recovery for the special treatment that this order is given by the restaurant but the charge is not levied on a per person basis.
 The charge for the coffee is a flat charge for an entire urn, and is therefore not based on the number of servings provided.
 The food is delivered to or on behalf of the customer and is supplied with most if not all of the amenities needed for serving or consuming the food.
 Based on the above facts, catering is being supplied.

-not catering -
+Example 3 Grocery order not catering - mixed supply

 A grocery store offers a service where a customer can order supplies for a barbeque party and have them delivered.
 After receiving an order, the grocery store removes the items from its retail shelves.
 A usual order consists of cans of soft drinks, condiments (i.e., ketchup, mustard, relish), hamburger and hot dog buns, hot dogs and uncooked hamburger patties, and single serving ice cream cups.
 The grocery store also prepares and packs fresh hamburger patties from the meat counter.
 The store then packs an appropriate amount of barbeque party supplies for the amount of food and drinks in the order (disposable dishes, cups, cutlery, table clothes, and napkins) based on the number of people who are attending the party.
 Substitutions and changes to the standard supplies are permitted.
 There is no separate delivery charge.